mroviranavarro/LOV3D_open/README.md

 # LOV3D
-LOV3D is Matlab package for obtaining the tidal response of  viscoelastic self-gravitating bodies with lateral variations of interior properties.
+**LOV3D** is a Matlab package for obtaining the tidal response of  viscoelastic self-gravitating bodies with lateral variations of interior properties.
 For a given interior structure and tidal load, the software solves the mass conservation, momentum conservation and Poisson equations and computes the tidal Love numbers.
 This is done in the spectral domain as detailed in Rovira-Navarro et al. 2023.

 ![plot](./Plots_Out/Figure7b.png)